 All money paid in fines and taxes from Chance or Community Chest cards, or from paying to get out of jail, is placed in the middle of the board.
 When a player lands on Free Parking, they collect it all.

 This cash pool can be as low as $15 from a speeding fine, but can easily exceed $1,000.
 This gives the player collecting the money a lifeline when funds are low, or a huge cash injection to help build houses and hotels on existing properties.

-As more cash accumulates, the game can sometimes become a race to land on Free Parking and claim the pot of cash.
+As there is more and more Monopoly money in the middle of the board, the game can sometimes become a race to land on Free Parking and claim the pot of cash.